-Projects utilizing State Tax Credits will have SLR conducted by TCAC: documentation must be submitted after the project receives a reservation of tax credits.
-If SLR documents will be submitted through an online storage (Drop Box, Google Docs), CA Tax Credit Allocation Committee (TCAC) staff must be able to access the files without having to accept the provider's terms and conditions and without having to create an account or password.
-The submittal must include all supplemental SLR documentation listed in the TCAC Subsidy Layering Review Checklist (See TCAC Forms on page 12).
+Projects utilizing LIHTCs may have the SLR conducted by CTCAC.
+Documentation must be submitted after the project receives a reservation of tax credits.
+If SLR documents will be submitted through an online storage (Drop Box, Google Docs), CTCAC staff must be able to access the files without having to accept the provider's terms and conditions and without having to create an account or password.
+The submittal must include all supplemental SLR documentation listed in the CTCAC Subsidy Layering Review Checklist (See CTCAC Forms in this guidance).
+Please note that CTCAC has no obligation to perform the SLR.
+If CTCAC is unable to perform the SLR, HUD will perform the SLR.

-The SLR certification for the project must be received by HACSC before the Agreement to Enter Into a Housing Assistance Payment (AHAP) may be executed.
+The SLR certification for the project must be received by HACSC before the Agreement to Enter Into a Housing Assistance Payments Contract (AHAP) may be executed.
+If HUD believes that the project is not sufficiently funded or if the project is leveraging too many public funds, HUD may require project revisions or reduce the number of PBVs awarded to the project.